Magisterium: Early disagreements

 This understanding was not universally accepted.
 According to Robert B. Eno, Origen was one of the most famous critics of the episcopal corruption.
 He says that throughout Origen's life, many of his writings were considered to be questionably orthodox, and he seemed to espouse the idea of a teaching authority based on theological expertise alone rather than, or at least along with, apostolic succession.

 Another early disagreement in the Church surrounding the issue of authority manifested itself in Montanism, which began as a movement promoting the charism of prophecy.
 Montanism claimed, among other things, that prophecies like those found in the Old Testament were continuing in the Church, and that new prophecies had the same authority as apostolic teaching.
 The Church, however, ruled that these new prophecies were not authoritative, and condemned Montanism as a heresy.
 Other times, private revelations were recognized by the Church, but the Church continues to teach that private revelations are altogether separate from the deposit of faith, and that they are not required to be believed by all Catholics.

 Era of the ecumenical councils

-The first seven ecumenical councils, presided over by the emperor with representatives from all important metropolitan sees including Jerusalem, Constantinople, and Rome among others, exercised an important authority to define doctrine seen as essential to most contemporary Christians, including the divinity of Christ and the two natures of Christ.
+The first seven ecumenical councils, presided over by the emperor with representatives from all important metropolitan sees including Jerusalem, Constantinople, and Rome among others, exercised an important authority to define doctrine seen as essential to most contemporary Christians, including that as to the divinity of Christ and the two natures of Christ.
 These councils also produced various creeds, including the Nicene Creed.
 The official language of these councils, including all authoritative texts produced, was Greek.
 The relation between the councils and patriarchal authority was complex.
-For example, the sixth council, the Third Council of Constantinople, condemned both monoenergism and monothelitism and included those who had supported this heresy, including Pope Honorius I and four previous patriarchs of Constantinople.
+For example, the sixth council, the Third Council of Constantinople in 680-81, condemned both monoenergism and monothelitism and included those who had supported this heresy, including Pope Honorius I and four previous patriarchs of Constantinople.